 TIP: This is my favorite jacket EVER.
 It’s a warm down jacket and rain jacket in one.
 They can be layered (and attach) together or they can be worn separately.
 It’s going to last you years, and it’s the best jacket I’ve owned, you don’t need another jacket if you have this 3-in-1 jacket.

 Even if you only plan on getting out of your car for gas, have some warm gloves just in case.
 And if you need to install snow chains or change a tire, in the middle of the snow, you’ll definitely want these.

 30. Warm Blanket or Sleeping Bag

-I always recommend this for anyone on a road trip anyway.
-Bag or blanket, It is a road trip essential to have your own bag or blanket, but I especially urge it for anyone headed towards snow.
-The more layers the better.
+I always recommend this for anyone on a road trip.
+Bag or blanket, it is a road trip essential to have your own bag or blanket, but I especially urge it for anyone headed towards snow.
+The more layers, the better.

 Road Trip Packing List — Tech

 Welcome to the new age.
 Even when we have no WiFi, our phones still serve a million essential purposes, or so it would seem.
 So it only makes sense that for a road trip checklist, your smartphone is going to have its own section.